tarmstrong/longcv/bio.md

 ## The Performance of Open Source Applications

 I edited [a book](http://aosabook.org/en/index.html) while in school.
-It took a lot of time and pretending.
+It took a lot of time and pretending and help from friends.

 ## that NSERC undergrad research thing I did